Two-dimensional quantum antiferromagnets: Multiple-spin exchange models

 $^3$He can form solid atomic mono-layers with a triangular geometry when adsorbed on a graphite substrate at ultra low temperatures (milli Kelvin range).
 This 2D magnet has been studied for a long time (see Refs.~\cite{greywall,gr95} and references therein) and the importance of MSE interactions involving up to six atoms has now been recognized.\cite{roger84,rbbcg98} The exchange frequencies of the most important processes have been computed by Path Integral Monte Carlo (PIMC)\cite{cj87,bcl92,ceperley95,bc99} (analytic WKB calculations have also been carried out\cite{roger84,ah00}) as a function of the density.
 The proposed MSE Hamiltonian describing the magnetic properties of this 2D quantum crystal reads

 where Eq.~\ref{eq:P3} was used to absorb the three-spin terms into an effective first-neighbor Heisenberg exchange $J_2^{\rm eff}=J_2-2J_3$.
 At high density the hard-core potential between Helium atoms only leaves three-body exchanges possible ($J_3\gg J_{n\ne3}$) and Eq.~\ref{eq:H26} reduces to a first neighbor Heisenberg {\em ferromagnet},\cite{drh80} as observed experimentally for the first time by Franco {\it et al.}\cite{frg86} in high-density layers.
 On the other hand the second layer solidifies at lower density and higher order exchange terms cannot be ignored.\footnote{The first layer is then so dense that exchange is strongly suppressed.
 The first layer can also be replaced by an $^4$He or HD mono-layer.} PIMC simulations\cite{bc99} and high-temperature fits of the experimental data\cite{rbbcg98} showed that the relative strength of two- and four-spin terms if roughly $J_2^{\rm eff}/J_4\sim -2$ in the low-density second layer solid.

-The $J_2$--$J_4$ model was studied by exact diagonalizations in this region of parameter space and evidences for a short-ranged RVB SL phase with no broken symmetry were obtained.\cite{mblw98,mlbw99,lmsl00} The ultra-low temperature measurements of specific heat\cite{kmyf97} and uniform susceptibility\cite{cthrbbg01} are not incompatible with such a spin liquid phase but the spin gap, if any, has not yet been observed and should be smaller than 100$\mu$K.
+The $J_2$--$J_4$ model was studied by exact diagonalizations .
+It exhibits many distinct phases.
+There are evidence of a short-range RVB SL phase with no broken symmetry,\cite{mblw98,mlbw99,lmsl00} and different gapless exotic phases, with $SU(2)$ symmetry breaking but non on-site magnetization.
+Exotic order parameters have been evidenced in different part of the phase diagram, as a chiral current\cite{Lauchli2005} and an octupolar moment.\cite{Momoi2006}